Hardwick Community Centre Working Group

 (On behalf of the Hardwick Community Centre)

-Alan West - (on behalf of the Hardwick Community Centre Working Group.)
+Alan West (on behalf of HCCWG)

 We are raising money for the new community centre.
 Do your bit and make it your centre with your family’s name or your children’s names on our decorated foyer windows.